Volkswagen ID. hatchback 2019: specs and prototype review

-Reports suggest the ID.
-3 will pave the way for a new naming structure for Volkswagen’s future electric fleet, with ID.
+Reports suggested the ID.
+3 would pave the way for a new naming structure for Volkswagen’s future electric fleet, with ID.
 1, ID.
 2, ID.
 4 and ID.
 9 badges joining the range in the next couple of years.
 However, Volkswagen has decided to keep details under wraps for the time being.

-The company claims that its new electric car will be a zero-emissions vehicle about the same size as a Volkswagen Golf, but with as much space inside as the Passat.
-The I.D. is the first of Volkswagen’s new family of electric cars.
-It’ll be followed by the I.D.
-Crozz (a sporty SUV) and, in due course, the I.D.
-Buzz minibus and possibly an I.D.
+The company claims that its new electric, zero-emissions vehicle will be about the same size as a Volkswagen Golf, but with as much space inside as the Passat.
+The ID. is the first of Volkswagen’s new family of electric cars.
+It’ll be followed by the ID.
+Crozz (a sporty SUV) and, in due course, the ID.
+Buzz minibus and possibly an ID.
 Scirocco coupe.

-All will be built on the company’s MEB platform, which has been developed specifically to underpin a wide variety of electric cars.
-Of these, the I.D. is by far the most mainstream – it's a five-door hatchback, whereas the others include a coupe-style SUV, a retro-styled minibus and a two-door coupe.
-The regular I.D. also looks set to be the least complex: it'll be rear-wheel drive at first, although four-wheel drive and sporty versions will follow in due course.
+All will be built on the MEB platform, which has been developed specifically to underpin a wide variety of electric cars.
+Of these, the ID. is by far the most mainstream – it's a five-door hatchback, whereas the others include a coupe-style SUV, a retro-styled minibus and a two-door coupe.
+The regular ID. also looks set to be the least complex: it'll be rear-wheel drive at first, although four-wheel drive and sporty versions will follow in due course.

 Volkswagen originally targeted a range of 250 miles for the mid-range 55kWh model, but apparently the finished article actually gets closer to 280.
-The company is still working on the specifications of the range-topping 62kWh version, but says it could be capable of up to 341 miles.
+The company is still working on the specifications of the range-topping 62kWh version, but it's confident that 342 miles can be achieved from a single charge.

 Meanwhile, the car will support two forms of AC charging – 7.2kW and 11kW – as well as being compatible with fast DC charging at up to 125kW via a CCS connector.
 Depending on battery size, charging from flat to 80% will take between 30 and 45 minutes.